transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

     ```
     terragrunt apply --terragrunt-working-dir=deployment/live/aws/codelab/
     ```
-    This brings up the Terraform infrastructure (S3 bucket + dynanoDB table for locking) and the Trillian Tessera stack: an RDS Aurora instance, a private S3 bucket, and connects this bucket to the default VPC.
+    This brings up the Terraform infrastructure (S3 bucket + DynamoDB table for terraform state locking only) and the Trillian Tessera stack: an RDS Aurora instance, a private S3 bucket, and connects this bucket to the default VPC.
  1. Save the RDS instance URI and S3 bucket name for later:
     ```
     export LOG_RDS_DB=$(terragrunt output --terragrunt-working-dir=deployment/live/aws/codelab/ --raw log_rds_db)